Alfresco/docs-alfresco/content-services/community/admin/troubleshoot.md

 ## Set log levels

-The `log4j.properties` file lets you configure logging levels to provide debugging information when troubleshooting.
-To set up logging policies, you must prepend `log4j.logger` to the class name you want to log to, and set the logging level.
+The `log4j2.properties` file lets you configure logging levels to provide debugging information when troubleshooting.
 You can set the log level dynamically using the JMX client.

-When using log4j, you should:
+When using log4j2, you should:

 * Keep local customizations and licenses outside of the web application.
 For example, in the extension directory:

     ```text
-    $TOMCAT_HOME/shared/classes/alfresco/extension/...-log4j.properties
+    $TOMCAT_HOME/shared/classes/alfresco/extension/...-log4j2.properties
     ```

 * The supplied configuration files should be stored or installed within the web application.
 For example:

     ```text
-    WEB-INF/classes/alfresco/extension/...-log4j.properties
+    WEB-INF/classes/alfresco/extension/...-log4j2.properties
     ```

-> **Note:** A `dev-log4j.properties` file should not be packaged as a part of any product.
+> **Note:** A `dev-log4j2.properties` file should not be packaged as a part of any product.

-Logging uses the Log4J `HierarchyDynamicMBean`.
+Logging uses the Log4J `LoggerContextAdminMBean`.

-* Editable attributes are a dynamic list of loggers with the `logLevel` attribute, which can be changed to OFF, FATAL, ERROR, WARN, INFO, DEBUG or TRACE (editable).
+* The `Loggers` component of the `LoggerContextAdminMBean` is a dynamic list of loggers with the `level` attribute, which can be changed to OFF, FATAL, ERROR, WARN, INFO, DEBUG or TRACE (editable).

 * `addLoggerMBean` will be impacted if it has been loaded.

     The following steps provide instructions on adding loggers using JConsole:

-1. Click **Alfresco > Log4jHierarchy > Operations > addLoggerMBean**.
+1. Click **Alfresco > Log4jManagement > Operations > addLoggerMBean**.

 2. Type the full **className** in **Name** on the right hand pane.

 3. Click **addLoggerMBean**.

-    A dialog box is displayed with the title **Operation return value**.
-If the operation is successful, the body of the dialog box contains the `className` you provided, preceded by `log4j:logger=`.
-If the operation is unsuccessful, the body of the dialog box shows `null`.
+    A dialog box is displayed specifying that the method is successfully invoked.

 ## Error messages